-Some factors that determine the size and type of anchor most suitable for your boat include the size of your boat and the type of lake, sea, or river bottom in your boating.
-You and Your Boat covers anchoring and a list of tips.
+Some factors that determine the size and type of anchor most suitable for your boat include the size of your boat and the type of lake, sea or river bottom in your boating area.
+You and Your Boat has a list of tips concerning anchoring.

-A 3 to 4 foot length of chain between the anchor and the length of anchor rode will help prevent the line from chaffing on rough obstacles, and will also help hold anchor flukes down for more secure anchoring.
+A length of chain between the anchor and the length of anchor rode will help prevent the line from chaffing on rough obstacles and will also help hold anchor flukes down for more secure anchoring.